 We may take this for granted, but it wasn't until the 1950s that vehicles were equipped with reliable air conditioning.
 The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your Chevrolet Tracker acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
 You can locate your Chevrolet Tracker A/C condenser sitting right in front of your radiator, because that is the best place for it to absorb the air stream as your car or truck moves down the road.
 If you notice the A/C condenser is leaking, then only mild or slightly cool air will blow into your interior because it is losing refrigerant.

-At Car Parts Discount, we have real customer support agents available with enough expertise to help you select the correct Chevrolet Tracker part for your needs.
-Get your Tracker back on the road with the highest quality repair parts from the experts at Car Parts Discount.
-Given all the trouble that can be involved with installing a part to fix your car or truck, let www.carpartsdiscount.com be the most authoritative website you go to make buying it easy.
+At Car Parts Discount, we have live customer service members available with enough expertise to help you buy the correct Chevrolet Tracker part for your needs.
+Bring your Tracker back to life with the highest quality new or rebuilt parts from the experts at Car Parts Discount.
+Given all the hassles associated with performing maintenance on your car or truck, let www.carpartsdiscount.com be the first place you go to make buying it easy.
 Just choose your year from the list below to find the right Chevrolet Tracker A/C Condenser for your 2004, 2003, 2002, 2001, 2000, 1999, 1998 model.